 While the planning process provides an operational blueprint for the College, institutional effectiveness relies on outcomes-based assessment of actual achievement comparing outcomes to intended results.
 Assessment is conducted for strategic, annual department planning, and academic program review.

 Institutional Mission and Strategic Goals Assessment

-To assess the institution's mission and goals, the College identified five critical success focus areas.
-Those areas are:
+To assess the institution's mission and goals, the College identified three strategic goals.
+Those goals are: